Olafur Eliasson

-Olafur Eliasson (Ólafur Elíasson; born 5 February 1967) is an Icelandic–Danish artist known for sculptured and large-scale installation art employing elemental materials such as light, water, and air temperature to enhance the viewer's experience.
-In 1995 he established Studio Olafur Eliasson in Berlin, a laboratory for spatial research.
-In 2014, Eliasson and his long-time collaborator, German architect Sebastian Behmann founded Studio Other Spaces, an office for architecture and art.
+Olafur Eliasson (Ólafur Elíasson; born 5 February 1967) is an Icelandic–Danish artist known for sculptured and large-scaled installation art employing elemental materials such as light, water, and air temperature to enhance the viewer's experience.

+In 1995, Olafur established Studio Olafur Eliasson in Berlin, a laboratory for spatial research.
+In 2014, Olafur and his long-time collaborator – German architect Sebastian Behmann – founded Studio Other Spaces, an office for architecture and art.

 Olafur represented Denmark at the 50th Venice Biennale in 2003 and later that year installed The Weather Project, which has been described as "a milestone in contemporary art", in the Turbine Hall of Tate Modern, London.

-Olafur has engaged in a number of projects in public space, including the intervention Green river, carried out in various cities between 1998 and 2001; the Serpentine Gallery Pavilion 2007, London, a temporary pavilion designed with the Norwegian architect Kjetil Trædal Thorsen; and The New York City Waterfalls, commissioned by Public Art Fund in 2008.
-He also created the Breakthrough Prize trophy.
+Olafur has engaged in a number of public projects, including the intervention Green river, carried out in various cities between 1998 and 2001; the Serpentine Gallery Pavilion 2007, London, a temporary pavilion designed with the Norwegian architect Kjetil Trædal Thorsen; and The New York City Waterfalls, commissioned by Public Art Fund in 2008.
+Olafur also created the Breakthrough Prize trophy.
 Like much of his work, the sculpture explores the common ground between art and science.
 It is molded into the shape of a toroid, recalling natural forms found from black holes and galaxies to seashells and coils of DNA.

-Olafur was a professor at the Berlin University of the Arts from 2009 to 2014 and is an adjunct professor at the Alle School of Fine Arts and Design in Addis Ababa since 2014.
+Olafur was a professor at the Berlin University of the Arts from 2009 to 2014 and has been an adjunct professor at the Alle School of Fine Arts and Design in Addis Ababa since 2014.
 His studio is based in Berlin, Germany.

 Life and career

 Early life and education

 Olafur Eliasson was born in Copenhagen in 1967 to Elías Hjörleifsson and Ingibjörg Olafsdottir.
-His parents had emigrated to Copenhagen from Iceland in 1966, he to find work as a cook, and she as a seamstress.
+His parents had emigrated to Copenhagen from Iceland in 1966, his father to find work as a cook and his mother as a seamstress.
 He was 8 when his parents separated.
 He lived with his mother and his stepfather, a stockbroker.
 His father, then an artist, moved back to Iceland, where their family spent summers and holidays.

-At 15 he had his first solo show, exhibiting landscape drawings and gouaches at a small alternative gallery in Denmark.
+At 15, Olafur had his first solo show where he exhibited landscape drawings and gouaches at a small alternative gallery in Denmark.
 However, Olafur considered his "break-dancing" during the mid-1980s to be his first artworks.
-With two school friends, he formed a group, calling themselves the Harlem Gun Crew, and they performed at clubs and dance halls for four years, eventually winning the Scandinavian championship.
+With two school friends, he formed a group that called themselves the Harlem Gun Crew and with whom he performed at clubs and dance halls for four years, eventually winning the Scandinavian championship.

 Olafur studied at the Royal Danish Academy of Fine Arts from 1989 to 1995.
-In 1990, when he was awarded a travel budget by the Royal Danish Academy, Olafur went to New York where he started working as a studio assistant for artist Christian Eckart in Williamsburg, Brooklyn and reading texts on phenomenology and Gestalt psychology.
+In 1990, when he was awarded a travel budget by the Royal Danish Academy, Olafur went to New York where he started working as a studio assistant for artist Christian Eckart in Williamsburg, Brooklyn, and reading texts on phenomenology and Gestalt psychology.